Calendar alarm app for Google Calendar, Apple Calendar, and Outlook Calendar

 Multi-calendar users

-If your schedule spans Google Calendar and Outlook, OnTimer consolidates both into one alarm system so nothing slips through.
+If your schedule spans Google Calendar, Apple Calendar, and Outlook Calendar, OnTimer consolidates them into one alarm system so nothing slips through.

 Frequently Asked Questions